-The IEFUCBOB, IEFJFCBN, and CVT macro definitions are in a system generation library (SYS1.AMODGEN) and must be copied (using IEBCOPY) into SYS1.AMACLIB, or SYS1.AMODGEN may be concatenated to the macro library before reference can be made to it.
+The IEFUCBOB and IEFJFCBN macro definitions are in the macro library (SYS1.AMACLIB) ready for use.
+The CVT definition is in a system generation library (SYS1.AMODGEN) and must be copied (using IEBCOPY) into SYS1.AMACLIB, or SYS1.AMODGEN may be concatenated to the macro library before reference can be made to it.

-The fields in these blocks are shown and described in OS/VS1 System Data Areas.
+The fields in these blocks are shown and described in OS/VS System Data Areas for VS1 systems and in OS/VS2 System Data Areas for VS2 systems.

-IEFUCBOB-Mapping the UCB
+IEFUCBOB - Mapping the UCB